twinmystery/cv/index.md

 ---
 layout: default
-title:  Daniel's Minimum Viable CV
+title:  About the Good sir Himself
 ---

 # {{ page.title }}